Headstone Manor and Museum: The Granary

 The Grade II listed Granary is the only museum structure that was not originally built as one of the farm buildings of Headstone Manor, having been originally constructed about a mile away in Pinner Park Farm.
 After becoming redundant and falling into a dilapidated condition it was carefully restored, before being moved to the Harrow Museum site in 1991.

 Dating from the late 18th century, the Granary was actually a cattle feed store.
 Although it only has a ground floor and a first floor, the building has an extraordinary number of windows to the upper stories, making it a rather puzzling building.
 Originally the building would have been longer, but one end stood in damp ground and rotted away, reducing the Granary to its present size.

 The Granary building fits well into the context of the Harrow Museum site.
 It was opened to the public in 1992, and re-opened as a learning space after Heritage Lottery Fund restoration works in autumn 2017.

+Additional facilities

+The Moat Café and Visitor Centre

+Located near The Small Barn, The Moat Café and Visitor Centre is where freshly ground coffee, cakes, paninis and other hot snacks are available.
+The Visitor Centre also houses a gift shop, with a range of handcrafted pieces including jewellery, books and children's gifts.
+The Visitor Centre also contains a disabled toilet and baby changing facilities.
+The Moat café and visitor centre is open every day except Mondays.

+Car park

+There is a free car park in Pinner View, 100 m from the entrance gate of the museum.

+Cycling

+There are several different bike racks by the car park and the Headstone Recreation entrances to the museum.

 Collections

 As a local history museum, the Harrow Museum Collection is made up of over 15,000 objects and artefacts that are linked to the Harrow area.

-The Collection focuses on the social and industrial past of Harrow and its residents.
-The strength of the collections lies with Harrow's industrial past, including an extensive collection from the Eastman Kodak factory, the Whitefriars Glass factory, and the Hamilton's paint factory.
+The Collection focuses on the social and industrial past of Harrow and its residents, including an extensive collection from the Eastman Kodak factory, the Whitefriars Glass factory, and the Hamilton paint factory.
 In addition, Harrow Museum has an extensive collection of archaeological objects, ranging from pre-history to the recent past.